sverweij/atom-state-machine-cat-preview/README.md

 # Atom _State Machine Cat_ Preview package

-Shows the rendered finite state machine diagram of the smcat in your current editor window when you press `ctrl-shift-G`.
+Shows the rendered finite state machine diagram of the smcat in your current editor window when you press `ctrl-shift-V`.

 Enabled for `.smcat` files